MarioTainaka/SH2HDCVP-Offline-Installer/Lite/documents/English/Readme.txt

 Installation Components
 ==================================================

-Main: This component includes the Enhanced Edition FMV,s, Sound Effects and the required Dialogue files.
+Main Files: This component includes the Enhanced Edition FMV,s, Sound Effects and the required Dialogue files.
 This is required for the mod to work and cannot be unchecked

 Cutscene Subtitle Fixes For All Languages: There are two in-game cutscenes which had their context changed massively in the HD Collection due to oversights.
 This option fixes the subtitles to accommodate for this.
 By default this is fixed when playing the game in English only.
 This options enables this fix for all languages.
 It is not recommended to enable this fix if you're using translation packs as the files will be overwritten.